Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-Another name is Chinese Wolfberry.
+Another common name is Chinese Wolfberry.
 The name Wolfberry is a misnomer, however, because Lycium refers to an ancient Greek (now Turkish) province named Lycia, not to the Greek word for wolf.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.

-Latest update: January, 2024
+Latest update: August, 2024

 © 2008-2024 by GardenOracle.com